alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 50% mark.
 (Although, I will adjust depending on how much fun I'm having.
 If I'm not having fun I will definitely try to extract earlier to save myself from having to do more work.)

-The reason it's worth looking ahead is that knowing the next step often gives you extra constraints that can make clue solving easier.
+The reason it's worth looking ahead is that knowing the next step often gives you extra constraints that can make clue solving easier, or even possible.
+It's pretty common for a puzzle to have deliberately ambiguous clues, that only become unambiguous after you notice a common property shared by all answers.
 It's a bit like backsolving a metapuzzle, but at a smaller scale.

-Sometimes this lets you skip large chunks of a puzzle, if you figure out extraction early enough to get the answer to show up in [nutrimatic](https://nutrimatic.org) or [Qat](https://www.quinapalus.com/qat.html).
+Correctly looking ahead can sometimes let you skip large chunks of a puzzle, if you figure out extraction early enough to get the answer to show up in [nutrimatic](https://nutrimatic.org) or [Qat](https://www.quinapalus.com/qat.html).
 One way to solve puzzles faster is to just do less work.
 I know some very strong solvers who can solve quickly while 100%ing puzzles, but it's undeniably true that you don't need to 100% puzzles to finish them.
-Personally, I only 100% a puzzle if I'm having a ton of fun, otherwise I'll move on.
+Personally, I only 100% a puzzle if I'm having a ton of fun, otherwise I'll move on after we get the answer.

 #### Look for pieces of confirmation